 It normally has a commercial department, the first contact between the client and the agency.
 This department will pass the translation project to a project manager who, knowing his team of translators perfectly, will assign the document to the most qualified translator.
 Once the project is translated, it will have to go through a rigorous correction control, proofreading essential to the quality of a perfect job.

 Downstream Work Of Translation Agency

-Once your translation is completed and sent, the translation agency still has work!
+Once your translation is completed and sent, the translation agency still has worked!
 It is important to maintain a good professional relationship with the client.
 For this, we appoint a reference translator who collaborates on similar projects of the same client.
-There is always the possibility that the translator is not available, the agency must therefore have a sufficiently large base of translators to quickly find a replacement with the same skills, without causing delay in the client’s project.
+There is always the possibility that the translator is not available, the agency must, therefore, have a sufficiently large base of translators to quickly find a replacement with the same skills, without causing a delay in the client’s project.

 To know about how to write news[รับเขียนข่าว, which is the term in Thai], please visit the link.